cesko-digital/blog/README.md

 ## How to Insert Article

+Articles need to be saved in `content/posts` directory.
 Article has these required fields:

 - `cover`
 - `description`